Multi-kink brane in Gauss-Bonnet gravity and its stability: Introduction

 When the spacetime dimension is higher than four, the Einstein-Hilbert action can be supplemented with higher order curvature corrections which do not generate three or higher order terms of equations of motion~\cite{Lovelock:1971yv}.
 The gravity theory including the Gauss-Bonnet (GB) invariant term is a theory that satisfies the above-mentioned {property}, where the GB invariant arises as a correction in string theory~\cite{Wheeler:1985nh,Boulware:1985wk,Zwiebach:1985kea,Gross:1986mw} and is defined as follows

 The {letters} $A,B,C,D$ in this paper are the indexes of the whole spacetime.
 In four-dimensional spacetime, the GB term is a topological term and acts as the boundary term that does not have influence on the classical field equations.
 When the spacetime dimension satisfies $D\geq 5$, the GB term is no longer topological invariant and its influence will exit~\cite{Zwiebach:1985kea}.
 Recently, the GB term was applied to the investigation of inflation after the GW170817 event~\cite{Odintsov:2020sqy,Oikonomou:2021kql,Odintsov:2020xji,Oikonomou:2020oil,Elizalde:2020zcb},~cosmology~\cite{Chirkov:2021epn,Odintsov:2021nim,Shamir:2021ptw}, as well as black hole physics~\cite{Yerra:2022alz,Li:2021wqa,Chen:2018nbh,Hu:2013cia}.
 In addition, the entanglement wedge cross section was investigated in a five-dimensional AdS-Vaidya spacetime with GB corrections~\cite{Li:2021rff}.
 It is also interesting to consider branes in the GB gravity.
 Thin brane models in the GB gravity were discussed in Refs.~\cite{Kim:2000ym,Kim:2000pz,Neupane:2001kd,Meissner:2001xg,Aoyanagi:2004zz}.
 Besides the thin brane model, the thick brane models in the GB gravity with a bulk scalar field were widely investigated~\cite{Odintsov:2021nim,Corradini:2000sw,Neupane:2000wt,Andrianov:2013vqa,German:2013sk,Giovannini:2001ta,Farakos:2006sr,HerreraAguilar:2011jm,Dias:2015gga}, and the brane model in the GB gravity was also applied to cosmology~\cite{Charmousis:2002rc,Brown:2006mh,abdesselam2002brane,Alberghi:2005vq,Nozari:2013hra,Konya:2006wr,Okada:2014eva,Herrera:2010vv,Fomin:2018typ,Nojiri:2001ae,Nojiri:2002hz,Lidsey:2002zw,Diaz:2020iwx}.
 The domain wall solutions constructed by two scalar fields combining either in a kink-antikink or a trapping bag configuration were found in five-dimensional GB gravity with one warped extra-dimension~\cite{Giovannini:2006rj}.
 Note that there is only one defect for the domain walls with kink or antikink, when the multi kinks are considered, the gravitating multidefects can be obtained.
-It was originally investigated in Refs.~\cite{Giovannini:2006ye,Giovannini:2006sw}.
-However, there were still few works focused on thick branes with inner structure in the GB gravity.
-Therefore, in this paper, we would like to construct multi-kink brane solution in the higher-dimensional GB gravity and study the possible effects of the GB term on the brane structure.
+It was originally investigated in Refs.~\cite{Giovannini:2006ye,Giovannini:2006sw}. {Same as the domain wall obtained in Ref. \cite{Rubakov:1983kea}, the multi-kink-like configurations of a background scalar field will connect the corresponding multi vacua of the scalar potential.
+Such novel multi-kink configurations will lead the thick brane possess a more richer inner structure.
+The corresponding inner structures will induce different effective potentials, and various novel KK resonances will exist \cite{Zhong:2018fdq}.
+It has been proved that the dynamics of the KK resonances is closely related on the effective potentials \cite{Tan:2022uex}.
+Therefore, construction of thick branes described by multi-kink solutions with inner structures is very important.
+It is well known that the effects of GB invariant is absent in four-dimensional GB gravity, but one can investigate them in a higher-dimensional spacetime.
+In this paper} we would like to construct multi-kink brane solution in the higher-dimensional GB gravity and study the possible effects of the GB term on the brane structure.
 We also analyze the linear stability of the system under tensor perturbation and the localization of gravity.